Got a New Job? Here’s What to Do With Your Old 401(k)

 If you roll over all the money within 60 days, the 20% will be returned to you when you file your tax return for the year.

-However, keep in mind your employer is withholding 20% and you’ll need to come up with the cash elsewhere — or be penalized.
+However, keep in mind that you’ll need to come up with the 20% elsewhere — otherwise you will be penalized.

-You may also pay an early distribution fee if you are younger than 59 and a half.
+You may also pay an early distribution fee if you are younger than 59 1/2.

 Again, you can send the funds directly or indirectly.
 If you move your funds from a traditional 401(k) to a traditional IRA, you won’t pay taxes like you would if you moved your funds to a Roth IRA.

-This is a good option for folks leaving the workforce to become stay-at-home parents or go back to school, as they don’t have access to another 401(k).
+This is a good option for people leaving the workforce to become stay-at-home parents or to go back to school, as they don’t have access to another 401(k).

 An IRA allows you to grow your money tax-deferred, like your 401(k) did, but likely includes a wider variety of investment options.
 You won’t pay an early penalty tax if you withdraw money for college, a first home purchase or medical bills.